bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-Nepean Hospital.markdown

 Room layout sheets show the arrangement of equipment and fixtures within a room.
 They comprise of:

+* Floor plan
-* Floor plan (does not show wall finishes, but shows corner guards and crash rails)
+	* does not show wall finishes (e.g. wall vinyl)
+	* shows corner guards and crash rails
-* Elevations of all walls (with the exception of loose furnitures (chairs)) -> work out a filter system to switch them off
+* Elevations of all walls
+	* does not show  loose furnitures (chairs) -> work out a filter system to switch them off
 * 3D Axo to convey the layout in 3D during the user group process
 * FFE schedule
+	* Sorted by DetailedCategory Parameter
+	* Shows:
+		* Item Code
+		* Item Description
+		* Item Quantity
+		* Wall protection with quantity for the time being (check against dRofus briefed quantity)
+	* Does not show yet
+		* Item Group -> might not be know at this point or not required by client (tbc)

 All plans and elevations are in scale 1 to 50.
 Ideally all room layout sheets are on the same size sheets (A3).
 This might require 2 or more sheets for larger rooms.

 ### Tagging

-Tag family to be used:
+Tag family to be used: FF&E Tag_ANN.rfa

 Tagged in floor plan: